tgweber/breadp/README.md

 * A Handle
 * An URL

-### Service
+### Service Bundles
 A service is a combination of a protocol and an enpoint.
-A service can produce metadata and data
+A service can produce metadata and data.
-Services can be produced by the persistent identifier (content negotiation) or from file.
 Services have a timestamp indicating their creation.
+A service bundle is a set of services with a selection function;
+the selection functions allows to pick a service for a given task or returns None if no appropriate service is part of the RDP.

 ### Metadatum
 A metadatum is a combination of potentially nested key-value-pairs and a schema to validate against.
-Metadata can be produced by using a MetadataService or from file.
 Metadata have a timestamp indicating their creation.

-### Datum
+### Data
-A datum is any digital information representation which is an input for or an output of those activities of researchers that are necessary to verify or refute knowledge.
+Data are any digital information representations which are input for or output of those activities of researchers that are necessary to verify or refute scientific knowledge.
-Data can be produced by using a DataService or from file.
 Data have a timestamp indicating their creation.

 ## Checks
-A check is a machine-actionable program that checks a research data product for compliance with an assessment criterion.
+A check is a machine-actionable program that indicates wether or not an RDP successfully passes a technical condition (e.g. valid format, response in a given time, etc.).

 A check consists of:
 * an ID
 * a version
 * a short text describing the criterion checked (in English)
 * a state
-* a set of logs (timestamp, state, message)
+* a set of logs of run checks

 States:
 * "unchecked" if the research data product has not been checked.